Estimated reading time: 9 minutes

 What Is Celery?

-Celery (Apium graveolens) is a cultivated plant, a variety in the family Apiaceae, commonly used as a vegetable.
+Celery (Apium graveolens) is a cultivated plant in the family of Apiaceae, commonly used as a vegetable.

 Depending on location and cultivar, its stalks or hypocotyl are eaten and used in cooking.

-In North America, the dominant variety most commonly available in trade is “celery,” whose stalks are eaten raw, or as an ingredient in salads, or as a flavouring in soups, stews, and pot roasts.
+In North America, the dominant variety most commonly available in trade is “celery,” whose stalks are eaten raw, as an ingredient in salads, or as a flavoring in soups, stews, and pot roasts.

 In Europe, the dominant variety most commonly available in trade is celeriac, whose hypocotyl forms a large bulb eaten raw, grated in a salad, cooked, or as the primary ingredient in a soup.